Should Starmer worry about Elon Musk’s attacks on his government?

 Should Sir Keir be worried?

 Elon Musk’s support for Mr Trump was a key factor in the former president’s successful bid to return to the White House.
-With 210 million followers on X, not to mention his ownership of the platform, he wields huge influence over public discourse and enjoys particular support among young men.
+With 210 million followers on X (formerly Twitter), not to mention his ownership of the platform, he wields huge influence over public discourse and enjoys particular support among young men.

 But despite his reach, pollster Luke Tryl, UK director of the More in Common think tank, has said Mr Musk’s approval rating is “underwater”.